nietowilson/Practice/README.md

 # Practice
 This is a test project for use github
-The objective is to create website ecommerce
+The objective is to create website ecommerce.- Welcome!!